Getting a Time Extension for Testing a Dyslexic – Know the Law

-Physical prompts (such as for individuals with hearing impairments)
+Physical prompts (such as for individuals with hearing impairments); and

-If a candidate previously received testing accommodations under an Individualized Education Program (IEP) or a Section 504 Plan, he or she should generally receive the same testing accommodations for a current standardized exam or high-stakes test.
+If a candidate previously received testing accommodations under an Individualized Education Program (IEP) or a Section 504 Plan, they should generally receive the same testing accommodations for a current standardized exam or high-stakes test.

-If a candidate shows the receipt of testing accommodations in his or her most recent IEP or Section 504 Plan, and certifies his or her current need for the testing accommodations due to disability, then a testing entity should generally grant those same testing accommodations for the current standardized exam or high-stakes test without requesting further documentation from the candidate.
+If a candidate shows the receipt of testing accommodations in their most recent IEP or Section 504 Plan, and certifies their current need for the testing accommodations due to disability, then a testing entity should generally grant those same testing accommodations for the current standardized exam or high-stakes test without requesting further documentation from the candidate.
 This would include students with disabilities publicly-placed and funded in a private school under the IDEA or Section 504 placement procedures whose IEP or Section 504 Plan addresses needed testing accommodations.

 Example.
-Where a student with a Section 504 Plan in place since middle school that includes the testing accommodations of extended time and a quiet room is seeking those same testing accommodations for a high-stakes test, and certifies that he or she still needs those testing accommodations, the testing entity receiving such documentation should generally grant the request.
+Where a student with a Section 504 Plan in place since middle school that includes the testing accommodations of extended time and a quiet room is seeking those same testing accommodations for a high-stakes test, and certifies that they still needs those testing accommodations, the testing entity receiving such documentation should generally grant the request.

 Example.
-A student received a large-print test and a scribe as testing accommodations on similar tests throughout high school pursuant to a formal, documented accommodation policy and plan.
-Where the student provides documentation of receiving these testing accommodations, and certifies that he or she still needs the testing accommodations due to disability, a testing entity should generally grant the candidate’s request for the same testing accommodations without requesting further documentation.
+A () school student received a large-print test and a scribe as testing accommodations on similar tests throughout high school pursuant to a formal, documented accommodation policy and plan.
+Where the student provides documentation of receiving these testing accommodations, and certifies that they still need the testing accommodations due to disability, a testing entity should generally grant the candidate’s request for the same testing accommodations without requesting further documentation.

-To view model testing accommodation practices and for more information about the ADA, please visit the ADA website or call the toll-free number below:
+To view model testing accommodation practices and for more information about the ADA, please visit our website or call our toll-free number: